Traditional Publishing vs. Self-Publishing Made Easy

 The Advantages of Self-Publishing

-On the other hand, self-publishing allows authors to retain complete control over their work, from cover design to marketing strategies.
+Self-publishing, on the other hand, allows authors to retain complete control over their work, from cover design to marketing strategies.
 While self-publishing can be more challenging, it also offers several advantages, including:

 1. Speed: With self-publishing, you have the freedom to publish your book as quickly as you want.
 If you use a service such as Kindle Direct Publishing, you won’t need to wait for a publishing house to approve it and put it through their established publishing process.